2020–21 EuroLeague

-The 2020–21 Turkish Airlines EuroLeague was the 21st season of the modern era of the EuroLeague and the 11th under the title sponsorship of Turkish Airlines.
+The 2020–21 EuroLeague was the 21st season of the modern era of the EuroLeague and the 11th under the title sponsorship of Turkish Airlines.
 Including the competition's previous incarnation as the FIBA Europe Champions Cup, this was the 64th season of the premier basketball competition for European men's clubs.
 The season started 1 October 2020.

 As the season was the first to be played after the previous season was abandoned due to travel restrictions caused by the COVID-19 pandemic, the EuroLeague board ruled that the 18 teams from the previous season would stay in the league.
 Anadolu Efes won the championship after defeating Barcelona in the championship game.

 Team allocation

 A total of 18 teams from 10 countries participated in the 2020–21 EuroLeague.

 Distribution

 The following is the access list for this season.

 Qualified teams

 The labels in the parentheses show how each team qualified for the place of its starting round: